flant/shell-operator/docs/src/HOOKS.md

 - `name` — is an optional identifier.
 It is used to distinguish between multiple schedules during runtime.
 For more information see [binding context](#binding-context).

 - `crontab` – is a mandatory schedule with a regular crontab syntax with 5 fields.
-6 fields style crontab also supported, for more information see [documentation on robfig/cron.v2 library](https://godoc.org/gopkg.in/robfig/cron.v2).
+6 fields style crontab also supported, for more information see [documentation on robfig/cron.v2 library][cron-lib-doc].

 - `allowFailure` — if ‘true’, Shell-operator skips the hook execution errors.
 If ‘false’ or the parameter is not set, the hook is restarted after a 5 seconds delay in case of an error.